 After several years, Dad roto-tilled down the middle of it, plowing under the middle section and leaving 2 long rows each about 2 feet wide.
 That made it much easier to pick the berries without getting all scratched up.

-Pretty early in our life on the new farm, Mom and Dad bought a swing set that they put in the front yard.
+Pretty early in our life on the new farm, Mom and Dad bought a swing set that they put in the yard in the front of the house.
 It had two swings with hard wooden seats and a ‘glider’.
 The glider was for two people sitting on either side, but one could use it just as well.
 The four legs were cemented into the ground so we could swing as high and hard as we wanted and it wouldn’t fall over and kill us!
 We used that swing set a lot, right up until we moved, even though we were almost ‘adults’.
 We loved to go as high as we could.
 And, after swinging as high as we could possibly get, we would fly off to see how far we could jump.
 It’s amazing none of us broke any bones from falling off the swing, but we didn’t.

 The swing set is still there, more than 50 years later!